 They are emotional, logical and speak openly; make their own destiny.

 They don’t depend on fate and stay quiet.
-Always in search of any chances of opportunity for a successful life.
+Always in search of any chance of opportunity for a successful life.

-They are most likely to be in criticism due to their statements, they like to do social work and their thoughts are different from others.
+They are most likely to be criticized for their statements.
+They like to do social work and their thoughts are different from others.

 They would donate their wealth and earning for charity and social welfare

-March 1st, 10th, 19th and 27th – They are blessed with the energy of the Sun.
+March 1st, 10th, 19th and 27th – They are blessed with the energy of the Sun and Jupiter.

-They are impatient, always expect the best and stubborn; but very sincere to their work.
+They are impatient, always expect the best and are stubborn; but very sincere to their work.

 They are very likely to be upset when things are not according to what they had planned.